worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 image store 2

-### Step 3 - Delete the key files from your computers hard drive
+### Step 1.3 - Delete the key files from your computers hard drive

 A system of encryption is only as strong as its weakest link.
 There is therefore no point in storing the keys safely in a passwords manager, if we also stored it on our computers.
 So the next step is to make sure that you have deleted the two key files from your computer.
 Make sure to permanently delete them from your system by also emptying the _Recycle Bin_ (Windows) or the _Trash_ (Mac).

+## Topic 2 - Using your public key to encrypt your data in SurveyCTO
+### Encryption method A - Online form builder
+### Encryption method B - Excel sheet form definition
+## Topic 3 - Publishable fields
+## Topic 4 - Using your private key to decrypt your data in SurveyCTO
+## Topic 5 - Testing your setup before